tcondit/interview-liatrio-2018/Principal-Consultant-Questions.md

    who are excited about what they're seeing!
 They're your MVPs.
 They've got credibility (hopefully ;)) within the team, and they're open to what you're there to help them do.
-It may not be feasible, but if you can, work with the leaders to put a mixed team together, to identify a more substantial project to tackle next.
+It may not be feasible, but if you can, work with the leaders to put a mixed team together, and identify a more substantial project to tackle next.
 Regardless of what project is chosen, it's crucial that you've got talent on the team to help move it forward.

-   There may be a bunch of administrative tasks to take care of, as people wind down their sprint work, maybe set up a temp distriibution list on their mail server, schedule meetings to start planning, etc. But this is a critical step.
+   There may be a bunch of administrative tasks to take care of, as people wind down their sprint work, maybe set up a temp distribution list on their mail server, schedule meetings to start planning, etc. But this is a critical step.
 If you've gotten people excited about what they're doing, they'll give you their best.